Lang2LTL/Lang2LTL.github.io/README.md

 # LTL-Transfer

-This is the repository that contains source code for the [LTL-Transfer website](https://jasonxyliu.github.io/LTL-Transfer).
+This is the repository that contains source code for the [Lang2LTL website](https://lang2ltl.github.io/).

 ```
-@article{liu2022ltltransfer
+@article{liu2023lang2ltl,
-  author    = {Liu, Jason Xinyu and Shah, Ankit and Rosen,Eric and George, Konidaris and Tellex, Stefanie},
+  author    = {Liu, Jason Xinyu and Yang, Ziyi and Idrees, Ifrah and Liang, Sam and Schornstein, Benjamin and Tellex, Stefanie and Shah, Ankit},
-  title     = {Skill Transfer for Temporal Task Specification},
+  title     = {Grounding Complex Natural Language Commands for Temporal Tasks in Unseen Environments},
-  journal   = {arXiv},
+  journal   = {Conference on Robot Learning},
-  year      = {2022},
+  year      = {2023},
 }
 ```